Sebazzz/sebazzz.github.io/_posts/2016-09-03-ordered-tests-with-nunit-mstest-xunit-pt6-nunit-implementation-revised-no-fork.md

 We have [previously implemented](/blog/2016/06/13/ordered-tests-with-nunit-mstest-xunit-pt5-nunit-implementation-revised) some ordered testing with NUnit.
 However, it required [forking NUnit](https://github.com/Sebazzz/nunit/tree/custom-testassemblybuilder) to make the ordering possible..
 This made the implementation pretty useless, since you'Il be maintaining your own fork forever.
 In this blog post we're going to find a better solution and implement it.
 The code of this blog post can be found on [GitHub](https://github.com/Sebazzz/NetUnitTestComparison/tree/ordered-tests-v2b). **Disclaimer:** This code will have rough edges, and may not work for you, kill you cat or blow up in your face.

+This post is part of a series of posts on ordered testing:
+{% include postseries.html posts=site.data.blog_orderedtests %}

 ## A new look at DefaultTestAssemblyBuilder
 If you've read the previous blog post, you've seen that NUnit uses the `DefaultTestAssemblyBuilder` to set up the hierarchy of tests.
 The `DefaultTestAssemblyBuilder` follows these steps to create the test hierarchy: